Read

 batch_size |

-Rows per internal chunk during collect. |
+Rows per internal chunk during collect.
+Auto-inferred if None. |

 informative_nulls |